EventStore/documentation/docs/cloud/provision/azure/README.md

 ![Azure cluster second part](./images/azure-new-cluster-2.png)
 :::

 Further, you need to specify the storage capacity.
-One disk kind is available at the moment (Premium SSD LRS), but you can change the disk size.
-As we currently do not support online disk resize for Azure, you need to ensure that the disk size you choose will support your estimated data volume.
+One disk kind is available at the moment (Premium SSD LRS). **As we currently do not support online disk resize for Azure, you need to ensure that the disk size you choose will support your estimated data volume**.

 Finally, choose the network provisioned previously from the list.
 All cluster nodes will be attached to that network.